-Our implemented circuits are equivalent to IQP circuits98, which gives a theoretical basis for understanding why our circuits could be classically hard to simulate, for which we also provide numerical evidence of so-called anticoncentration 99,100.
-IQP circuits are defined as initializing $|+\rangle^{\otimes n}$ on n qubits, applying a diagonal entangling unitary such as those composed by {CCZ, CZ, Z} and then measuring in the X basis.
-A uniform superposition of 2n bitstrings is created, the diagonal gates apply -1 signs in a complicated fashion to the exponentially many bitstrings and then 'undoing the superposition' with the final H before measurement now results in an intricate 'speckle' interference pattern.
-Sampling from the output distribution of this speckle pattern can be done efficiently on a quantum device that implements the circuit, but is exponentially costly on a classical device for certain choices of IQP circuits.
-The transversal gate set of the [[8,3,2]] code, as described above, contains diagonal gates {CCZ, CZ, Z} that apply -1 signs to the bitstrings, but is made non-diagonal by the application of CNOTs, which permute bitstrings.
-Because this bitstring permutation does not break the IQP framework, these circuits are equivalent to an effective IQP circuit, but which is much more complex: for example, circuits with 48 CCZs and 96 CNOTs map to effective IQP circuits with roughly 1,000 CCZ gates.
-Nevertheless, because IQP circuits are a wellunderstood framework, we can discuss our circuit properties with this toolset.
+Our implemented circuits are equivalent to Instantaneous Quantum Polynomial (IQP) circuits [95], which gives a theoretical basis for understanding why our circuits could in principle be classically hard to simulate, for which we also provide numerical evidence of so-called anticoncentration [96, 97].
+IQP circuits are defined as initializing $|+\rangle^{\otimes n}$ on n qubits, applying a diagonal entangling unitary such as those composed by $\{CCZ, CZ, Z\}$, and then measuring in the X-basis [20, 95].
+A uniform superposition of 2^n bitstrings is created, the diagonal gates apply -1 signs in a complicated fashion to the exponentially many bit strings, and then "undoing the superposition" with the final H before measurement now results in an intricate "speckle" interference pattern [18].
+Sampling from the output distribution of this speckle pattern can be done efficiently on a quantum device that implements the circuit, but is exponentially costly on a classical device for certain choices of IQP circuits [20].
+The transversal gate-set of the [[8, 3, 2]] code, as described above, contains diagonal gates {CCZ, CZ,

+Z} that apply -1 signs to the bitstrings, but is made nondiagonal by the application of CNOTs, which permute bitstrings.
+Since this bitstring permutation does not break the IQP framework, these circuits are equivalent to an effective IQP circuit, but which is significantly more complex: e.g., circuits with 48 CCZs and 96 CNOTs map to effective IQP circuits with roughly 1000 CCZ gates.
+Nevertheless, since IQP circuits are a well-understood framework we can discuss our circuit properties with this toolset.

-We experimentally explore these circuits with the XEB, defined as XEB = $2^{N_L}\Sigma_i p(x_L^i) q(x_L^i) - 1$ , in which $N_L$ is the number of logical qubits, $q(x_L^i)$ is the measured probability distribution for our logical qubits and $p(x_L^i)$ is the calculated probability distribution; here we normalize the XEB by its ideal value such that the XEB for the noiseless circuit is 1.
-In typical cases, if noise overwhelms the circuit, the measured distribution will be uniform $^{18}$ and the measured XEB will be 0.
+We experimentally probe these circuits with the XEB [18], defined as XEB = $2^{N_L} \Sigma_i p(x_L^i) q(x_L^i) - 1$, where N_L is the number of logical qubits, $q(x_L^i)$ is the measured probability distribution for our logical qubits and $p(x_L^i)$ is the calculated probability distribution; here, we normalize the XEB by its ideal value such that the XEB for the noiseless circuit is 1.
+In typical cases, if noise overwhelms the circuit, the measured distribution will be uniform [18], and the measured XEB will be 0.

-The IQP circuits are a good setting for quantum-advantage-type experiments, as the bitstring distribution of IQP circuits with randomly applied {CCZ, CZ, Z} gates (random degree-3 polynomials) is known to be classically hard to simulate.
-In M.K. et al., manuscript in preparation, we show that the ensemble of random hypercube IQP circuits, whose instances are experimentally explored here, converges to the uniform IQP ensemble as the depth and size of the hypercube is increased.
-In Extended Data Fig. 8a, we show that hypercube IQP circuits with random in-block operations and randomized control-targets on the out-block CNOT layers (realizing the hypercube) anticoncentrate quickly as the dimension of the hypercube is increased, with XEB eventually reaching the uniform-IQP value of 2.
-We also find that the presence of non-Clifford CCZ gates, which are critical for the computational hardness here, further improves anticoncentration properties, as we observe that the ideal XEB of experimental circuits approach 2 as well, even without much randomization.
+The IQP circuits are a good setting for quantumadvantage-type experiments, as the bitstring distribution of IQP circuits with randomly applied $\{CCZ, CZ, Z\}$ gates (random degree-3 polynomials) is known to be classically hard to simulate [20, 98].
+In Ref.
+[99], we show that the ensemble of random hypercube IQP circuits (hIQP), whose instances are experimentally explored here, converges to the uniform IQP ensemble as the depth and size of the hypercube is increased.
+In ED Fig. 8a, we show that hIQP circuits with random inblock operations and randomized control-targets on the outblock CNOT layers (realizing the hypercube) anti-concentrate quickly as the dimension of the hypercube is increased, with XEB eventually reaching the uniform-IQP value of 2.
+We also find that the presence of non-Clifford CCZ gates, which are critical for the computational hardness here, further improves anti-concentration properties, as we observe the ideal XEB of experimental circuits approach 2 as well, even without much randomization.